 He returned to the United States to complete his specialization in thoracic surgery at Harvard University, where he graduated as the top thoracic resident at Brigham and Women’s Hospital.

-It was during this time that Dr. Fontaine worked alongside Dr. David Sugarbaker, a highly respected mesothelioma specialist, and developed an interest in mesothelioma.
+It was during this time that Dr. Fontaine worked alongside the late Dr. David Sugarbaker, a highly respected mesothelioma specialist, and developed an interest in mesothelioma.

 After his extensive schooling, Dr. Fontaine was recruited by Brown Medical School to join their Department of Thoracic Surgery.
 He was responsible for developing a new thoracic surgery program for one of Brown’s teaching hospitals.
 Success in this area of his work led him to a position as an Assistant Professor of Surgery at the University of South Florida a few years after.